manatlan/htag/docs/tuto_create_an_input_component.md

 But the form `self.bind( <method>, ....)` is better when you need to send arguments.
 In this case, it will send the client value to the `myonchange` callback (using the `b"trick"` to get data from client/js side).

-It's better, but it will be a lot better to make it a "htag component", to be reusable in another app.
+It's better, but it will be a lot better to make it a **"htag component", to be re-usable in another htag apps**.

 Let's create a `MyInput component`, and reuse it from the main class `Test` like that: